mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/sdk/0.4.x/configuration/index.md

 Use the following environment variables to configure automatic cleanup of the resources created by Kaptain SDK at every step of the model lifecycle.

-- **KAPTAIN_SDK_DELETE_EXPERIMENT**: If set to "True", delete the `Experiment` resource upon the completion of the tuning step. **Note**: once the experiment is deleted, it won't be available for viewing in the Katib UI.
+- **KAPTAIN_SDK_DELETE_EXPERIMENT**: If set to "True", delete the `Experiment` resource upon the completion of the tuning step. **Note**: once the experiment is deleted, it will not be available for viewing in the Katib UI.
 - **KAPTAIN_SDK_TTL_SECONDS_AFTER_FINISHED**: Number of seconds after which a completed training job gets automatically deleted.
 - **KAPTAIN_SDK_FORCE_CLEANUP**: If set to "True", delete completed training jobs automatically ignoring the TTL.